JeffryGonzalez/BuildingAdaptableSofware/practices/03_RefactoringToDelegates.md

 * Centralize the rounding of the results

 ## Getting the Code
-If you download this repo as a zip file, the Solution for this is in the Solutions folder.
+If you download this repo as a zip file, the Solution for this is in the Practices folder.